Introduction

 Average kinetic energy, potential energy, total energy, and temperature over time.

-• Anomaly detection: Finding unusual diffusion events
+• Anomaly detection: Identifying unusual diffusion events

-• Stability analysis: Detecting when surfaces reach equilibrium
+• Stability analysis: Detecting equilibrium states

 Trajectory Analysis